BDC Hamburger Icon

 Cost: $14.99 to $31.99 per user per month (Plus and Pro users receive unlimited minutes)

-Phone.com is a great middle-of-the-road option for multiple users.
+Phone.com is a great middle-of-the-road option for businesses with multiple users.
 It provides a good VoIP solution without breaking the bank, all via a mobile phone or computer, so no traditional phone is required.
 The basic mobile phone features allow you to make and receive calls with your business number and view call logs.
 Additional phone numbers cost $4.99 per month.

 phone.com website